akeneo/pim-api-docs/content/concepts/asset-manager.md

 ![Asset family scheme](/img/concepts/asset-family.svg)

+For each asset family you can:
+- define what we call a _naming convention_.
+Thanks to it, you can easily extract from your asset code or main media filename, important information such as the SKU of the product related to this asset.
+See [below](#focus-on-the-naming-convention) for more details on this feature.
-For each asset family, you can define the way the PIM will automatically link the assets of this family to your products.
+- define the way the PIM will automatically link the assets of this family to your products.
 We called that the `product link rule`.
 [Below](#focus-on-the-product-link-rule), you'll find the specific format of this rule.

-For each asset family, you can define several transformations for your [media file attributes](#the-media-file-attribute).
+- define several transformations for your [media file attributes](#the-media-file-attribute).
 Don't hesitate to read the [Transformations section](#focus-on-the-transformations) to learn more and also, find their JSON format.

 Here is the JSON format representing an example of asset family.